puppetlabs/puppetdb/docker/README.md

 - `PUPPETSERVER_PORT`

   The port for the puppetserver instance.
 This determines where to request certificates from.
 Defaults to '8140'.

+- `DNS_ALT_NAMES`

+  Subject Alternative Names to be included on the SSL certificate.
+Defaults to empty string.
+  Note the Puppet CA must be configured to allow Subject Alternative Names, by default it rejects them.

 ## Analytics Data Collection